 (Editor’s note: Some time ago, Tim Simmons, one of our readers wrote to ask if we would write about Mickey Free.
 Mr. Simmons explained that Mickey was a Mexican, fighting alongside the White Mountain Apaches against other Apaches for the Americans.
 We thought that was certainly unusual and that it would make an interesting story.

-In his own words, Mr. Simmons, he “is head of a family of four boys, tree cats, two dogs and a partridge in a pear tree.
+In his own words, Mr. Simmons, he “is head of a family of four boys, three cats, two dogs and a partridge in a pear tree.
 He is retired from the fire service.
 He lives in Glendale, AZ.
-He loves history and one area in particular is the American Indian and the Apache people.
+He loves history and one area, in particular, is the American Indian and the Apache people.
 He would like to be a writer when he grows up.”)

 We invited Mr. Simmons to write the story of Mickey Free.
 The story below is the result.

 Mickey Free was born to a Mexican couple.
 He was captured by the Western Apache Indians and raised to fight Chiricahua Apaches.
 He had several names, in Spanish, English and Apache.
 Back in the late 1800’s Mickey Free was in quite a few old photographs of Apache scouts.
 Few people recognize him.
 He was just another fellow trying to survive the hardships of the rugged Southwest.
 Today, few know he was a central character in starting the Apache Wars (1861) or that he would fight in them until the end (1886).Read More